tyjhart/spokanecrime/README.md

 ## Data Limitations

 There are limitations to the analysis that's possible using CompStat data provided by the city.
 While detailed information about Spokane crime does eventually get reported in the [FBI's NBIRS program](https://crime-data-explorer.fr.cloud.gov/downloads-and-docs), there is often a year's lag or more before the public can download it.
 For example, 2018's data was made available in September 2019.
-As of May 2021, only data from 2019 is available.
+As of January 2022, the most current data available is for 2020.
 It will likely be late-2022 or sometime in 2023 before 2021's data can be downloaded and analyzed.
 In the meantime, we only have the less-detailed CompStat data to work with.
 More in-depth analysis of the detailed FBI data will become a separate project when I have time.

 ### Final Offenses

-It should be noted that the weekly CompStat data may not accurately reflect the final offense someone is charged with.
+Weekly CompStat data may not accurately reflect the final offense someone is charged with.
 For example, simple assault may become homicide if the victim later dies from their injuries.
 Shoplifting could become "Retail Theft With Special Circumstances" if it's found the offender was part of a larger shoplifing ring. **CompStat reports are not retroactively updated to reflect the final disposition of an offense.** With that being said, there is more than enough data to identify trends over time and make predictions.

 ### Locations